utkarshcse2026/WeatherApp/README.md

 If you would like to contribute to the development of this Weather App, please follow the guidelines in CONTRIBUTING.md.❤️

-## License

-This Weather App is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 Feel free to update this README file with any additional information or specific details related to your project.🙌